sh1boot/sh1boot.github.io/_posts/2023-12-18-why-i-want-a-dedicated-hash-instruction.md

 ## Why hash?

 Because lots of reasons.
 Lots of probabilistic data structures.
 Lots of stochastic methods.
 Lots of so many things.
+Even when you already have the hash, there are many cases where it's beneficial, or at least prudent, to hash it again to get a different or stronger permutation.

 An efficient hash can also be used for a trivial PRNG formed in something like a [splitmix64][] construction.
 Splitmix64 uses a simple counter and hashes its